Evaluating Black-Box Vulnerabilities with Wasserstein-Constrained Data Perturbations: Experiments

-On the other hand, observing Figure \ref{fig:mult_clas}, the impact of \textit{Education-Num} is clear.
+As shown in Figure~\ref{fig:mean_class}, the feature \textit{Age} has a beneficial impact in positive classifications ($\geq$ 50k income) up to an age close to 50.
+On the other hand, observing Figure~\ref{fig:mult_clas}, the impact of \textit{Education-Num} is clear.
 As higher \textit{Education-Num} is, the chance of having an income greater than 50k is bigger.
-Interestingly, the model Naive Bayes points out \textit{Capital Gain} as the most influent variable: having a big amount of money in bank account is an obvious evidence of high income.
+Interestingly, the model Naive Bayes points out \textit{Capital Gain} as the ntial variable: having a big amount of money in bank account is an obvious evidence of high income.